OnlinePG: Online Open-Vocabulary Panoptic Mapping with 3D Gaussian Splatting¶

 3DGS optimization uses a weighted combination of appearance and geometric L1 losses:

-Upon each new keyframe insertion, 5 historical frames are randomly selected for 20 optimization iterations.
-Semantic and instance information do not participate in gradient optimization; they are maintained via the discrete update mechanism of the voxel grid.
+For each new keyframe, 5 historical frames are randomly selected for 20 optimization iterations.
+Semantic and instance information is maintained through discrete voxel updates.

 Key Experimental Results¶